How To Create A Pitch Deck: Tips For A Good Pitch Deck

 - How do you position yourself in the industry?

-Pro tip: Divide your market into fragments, and list out the ways you will address each.
+Pro tip: Divide your market into segments, and list how you will address each of them.
 However, steer clear of any temptation to define your market larger than it is.
 Remember, the more definitive you are, the more pragmatic your pitch will be.

 Slide 4 — The solution

 Now, you can plunge into the specifics of your service or product.
 Just like a yin and yang, the problem and its solution go hand-in-hand.
-Illustrate how your audience will use your product to solve the aforementioned problem.
+Illustrate how your audience will use your product to solve the problem mentioned above.
 This is a classic storytelling method wherein you build the problem, depict its influence on the market, and portray your product as a hero!

 Pro tip: Hold the spotlight on your customers and the problems they face.
-Try to fixate your pitch deck on this format to tell a gripping story.
+Creating a pitch deck try to fixate it on this format to tell a gripping story.

 Slide 5 — Stretch out the business model